 List of Papers read at Ordinary Meetings of the Society.
-(1880-1896)
+(1880-1901)

 [Only two original copies of guidance notes for a lecture, written by the author of the paper, have been found in the archives for this period.
 Where a link has been provided below, it will detail any reference to the lecture that occurs in the minute books, or from paper cuttings that are pasted within the minute books.
-Some may be quite brief, whilst others may be very detailed. e.g. ‘Bees and their work’.]
+Some may be quite brief, whilst others are detailed. e.g. ‘Bees and their work’.]

 1880